Send a Kid to Summer Camp Fund

 What?
-This summer will be the ninth year that we have offered our on-site summer camp program to area youngsters, and the eighth year that we have provided camp scholarships to children from underserved areas of Washington, D.C.
+We have offered our on-site summer camp program to area youngsters since 2007, and the following year, we began giving camp scholarships to children from underserved areas of Washington, D.C.
 In an effort to keep our educational programs accessible to these students, we want to provide scholarships for eight deserving campers again this year.
 Since 2010, we have raised the funds for these scholarships entirely from individual donors.

 Why?
-The National Building Museum's Summer Camp program provides a unique learning opportunity to students entering grades 3 through 5.
-Campers experience the built environment through the building arts as well as visual and performing arts curricula, and participate in design challenges, art projects, field trips, and more.
+The National Building Museum's Summer Camp program provides a unique learning opportunity to students entering grades 1 through 6.
+Campers experience the built environment through the building arts as well as visual curricula, and participate in design challenges, art projects, field trips, and more.
 Participants learn skills including critical thinking, teamwork, aesthetic appreciation and the design process.
 Each session ends with a special presentation for campers' families of the projects that students created during the program.

 Who?
 Scholarship candidates will be identified by our partners at the United Planning Organization, a local non-profit organization that plans and implements social services for the DC metro area.

 How?
 Your tax-deductible contribution can help us give eight students with financial need the learning experiences provided by the National Building Museum's Summer Camp program.
-With tuition costing $800 per student for a two-week session, we need to raise a total of $6,400 to provide scholarships for all eight students.
+With tuition ranging from $450 per student for a one-week session to $800 per student for a two-week session, plus extended care, our goal is to raise $4,625 in order to provide scholarships for eight students.

 A gift of:

-- $800 provides a full two-week scholarship for a camper, including extended care;
+- $800 provides a full two-week scholarship for a camper;

-- $400 provides a camper's tuition for one week, including extended care;
+- $450 provides a camper's tuition for one week;

 - $150 provides extended care for a student’s entire two-week session;